JericoFX/qb-garages/README.md

 * NUI Garages with Fuel,Engine,Body %

+* Added the damage for wheels, windows, and tires

 * Impound Feature with ammount to pay and Note system ( https://github.com/JericoFX/qb-impound )

 * Simplify the States , 0 is Out, 1 is in Garage and 2 is Impounded